AtMostafa/AtMostafa.github.io/index.md

 intro_image_hide_on_mobile: true
 ---

-# Homepage of Mostafa.
+# My Homepage.

 Under construction.
-Eventually the theme's material will be replaced.
+Eventually the placeholders will be replaced.